akhdaniel/BukaLapak-API/products.md

 ### List Products
 Get a number of products.
 If parameter `q` exist, this will give a number of products matching with keywords `q`

+You can optionally set `If-None-Match` header or `Etag` header.
+If request `Etag` match, server will send `304 Not Modified` response without body.

+Server will set `Etag` header to every request to this resource.

 + Use `GET` http method.

 ##### Resource URL